mattfeltonma/azure-network-journey/README.md

 * Mediation between branch sites and virtual networks both intra-hub and inter-hub is done with Network Security Groups and optional on-premises security appliances.
 * Mediation between branch sites is done with on-premises firewalls.

-## VWAN - Multiple Region Secure Hubs with Multiple Branches Connected to Multiple Hubs for Redundancy and North and South Firewall using Routing Policies
+## VWAN - Multiple Region VWAN Secure Hubs with Multiple Branches Connected to Multiple Hubs for Redundancy and North and South Firewall using Routing Policies
 ![visual](images/VWAN-4BR-2R-SH-NS.svg)

 This pattern is **not** recommended for production because it uses the public preview feature of [routing policies](https://docs.microsoft.com/en-us/azure/firewall-manager/secured-virtual-hub#gated-public-preview).